(This post may contain affiliate links. Please read our disclosure policy for more information.)

 27. A Winter Hike

 Who said hiking can only be done in the summer?
-Hiking through a winter wonderland is a completely different experience.
-A pair of snowshoes (click here for kids sizes) or traction cleats can make that winter hike possible regardless of the weather.
+Hiking through a winter wonderland is an entirely different experience.
+A pair of snowshoes (find kids sizes here) or traction cleats can make that winter hike possible regardless of the weather.

 Don’t let the expense of outdoor gear and equipment stop you from venturing out in the winter.
 A simple Google search will give you a list of local shops that provide outdoor gear rentals.